 “My kids will antagonize each other, try to get under one another’s skin.
 But the next minute they’re loving each other and affectionate,” he says.
 “I handle it the same way I work with my patients.”

 That is, Klein empowers kids by giving them words to express how they feel and by encouraging them to talk to each other and settle their own disputes.

 “I’ll joke with parents that if I had the cure for sibling rivalry I’d have patients lining up all the way from California – but I don’t, even with my own kids.”

 Yet, Klein says, typical rivalry can take a dark turn into sibling rivalry.
 Teasing turns to taunts, tickling takes the form of torture, and horseplay veers toward intentionally harmful abuse.

 The browbeating is relentless, leaving siblings to live in fear of their aggressor and insecure in their own home.

 “On occasion we’ll come across cases where it becomes unhealthy and unsafe for a child,” Klein acknowledges.
 “That’s where parents need to step in.”

-It’s important to tune in, though, because it’s a parent’s job to spot the signs.
+It’s important to tune in, though, because it’s a parent’s job to spot the signs of possible sibling bullying.

 “Younger kids can do impulsive things.
 If it happens once and it’s addressed, that’s fine, but if it’s continuously, repeatedly becoming more harmful, then from a parenting standpoint the number one priority is to provide greater supervision and set firm rules about safety,” Klein says.